Walking Our Talk: Preventing Burnout and Vicarious Trauma - 3.5 hours

 Teen Suicide: Prevention, Detection and Intervention - 6 hours

-This interactive training takes on a topic that is overwhelming to many caregivers and service providers: the very real risks of adolescent suicide.
-The combination of developmental stage, precipitous hormonal changes, and self-esteem extremes put this population at greater risk for suicide than almost any other, yet there are also very concrete and protective ways of providing support to teens who may be at risk for self-harm.
-By the close of the workshop, participants will have a deeper understanding of adolescent emotional development; potential warning signs of suicide risk; and concrete, practical interventions to provide the best chances for the adolescent’s survival through such a critical and challenging time.
+This interactive training takes on a topic that can feel overwhelming to many caregivers and service providers: the very real risks of adolescent suicide.
+The combination of developmental stage, rapid hormonal changes, and self-esteem extremes put this age group at greater risk for suicide than any other, yet there are also very concrete and protective ways of providing support to teens who may be at risk for self-harm.
+By the close of the workshop, participants will have a deeper understanding of adolescent emotional development; potential warning signs and risk factors for suicide risk; and concrete, practical interventions to provide the best chances for the adolescent’s survival through such a transforming and challenging time.

 All trainings are eligible for CEC units with NASW approval, and some qualify for diversity-specific training credits.
 Most trainings are offered both in-person and virtually.